Protecting Data Using Server-Side Encryption

 Server-side encryption is about data encryption at rest—that is, Amazon S3 encrypts your data at the object level as it writes it to disks in its data centers and decrypts it for you when you access it.
 As long as you authenticate your request and you have access permissions, there is no difference in the way you access encrypted or unencrypted objects.
 For example, if you share your objects using a presigned URL, that URL works the same way for both encrypted and unencrypted objects.

-You have three options depending on how you choose to manage the encryption keys:
+You have three mutually exclusive options depending on how you choose to manage the encryption keys:

 Use Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3) – Each object is encrypted with a unique key employing strong multi-factor encryption.
 As an additional safeguard, it encrypts the key itself with a master key that it regularly rotates.
 Amazon S3 server-side encryption uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt your data.
 For more information, see Protecting Data Using Server-Side Encryption with Amazon S3-Managed Encryption Keys (SSE-S3).